United Kingdom : Safety by City

-Birmingham is Britain’s second largest city.
+Birmingham is Britain’s second-largest city.

-Back in the Victorian era, Birmingham was known the “City of a 1000 Trades” and today that tradition continues, since nowadays the city is known as a great shopping and cultural destination.
+Back in the Victorian era, Birmingham was known as the “City of a 1000 Trades” and today that tradition continues, since nowadays the city is known as a great shopping and cultural destination.

 Known as Brummies, the people are fairly friendly and hospitable.

-Birmingham has a lot more trees than most cities, and is not as closed in or oppressive as, say, New York or London.
+Birmingham has a lot more trees than most cities and is not as closed in or oppressive as, say, New York or London.

-In fact some residential parts of the city like Edgbaston or Bournville hardly feel like being in a city at all.
+Some residential parts of the city like Edgbaston or Bournville hardly feel like being in a city at all.

-Birmingham offers a lot of the benefits of big city life, but avoids many of the downsides.
+Birmingham offers a lot of the benefits of big city life but avoids many of the downsides.